soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 # current temperature Settings

 The plugin displays weather station based current temperature in HomeKit using the Open-Meteo weather API.
+Or if you have Temperature sensor installed then just enter temperatureTopic in config.

-This is useful for IR-only AC setups where no room temperature sensor is available.
+Weather station based temperature is considered when TemperatureTopic is not populated.
+That is useful for IR-only AC setups where no room temperature sensor is available.

 | Field | Type | Description |
 |------|------|-------------|